koro-xx/Watson/README.md

 For Linux:

 	It should work similarly, just remember to copy the /fonts and /sounds folders to the app dir.

+For Android: The game now works on Android devices as well.
+Compile instructions will come later.

 ## TODO